BECOME A MEMBER

 Available from £140.25 per month.
 Learn more >

 The final remaining copies of Janis Joplin: Days & Summers.
+More than half are now sold.
 Once allocated, the edition will be permanently sold out.
 Shipping from August 2026.

 As the first-ever female rock star who dazzled listeners with her powerful voice and fierce uninhibited style, few musicians have attained the same iconic status as Janis Joplin.
 Now, Janis’s personal scrapbook is revealed for the first time, compiled between 1966-1968, as the singer found her star rising.